beholder-rpa/beholder-iot/README.md

 # Beholder RPA IoT

-A multi-faceted approach to robotic process automation.
+A multi-faceted, micrservices-based approach to robotic process automation.

 A Beholder agent runs as a self-contained IoT Edge device that can either act as a stand-alone node or be orchestrated as part of a brood of Beholder agents.